Lease Extension Calculator London | Leasehold Extension

 What are our rights as leaseholders to extend the lease?

-As leaseholders, you have the legal right to extend your lease by 90 years, provided you have owned the property for at least two years, and the lease has not yet expired.
-This is governed by the Leasehold Reform, Housing and Urban Development Act 1993.
+As leaseholders, you have the legal right to extend your lease by 90 years, provided you have owned the property for at least two years and the lease has not yet expired.
+The Leasehold Reform, Housing and Urban Development Act 1993 govern this.

 When to Serve Notice to the Freeholder?

 To serve notice to the freeholder, you should engage a qualified solicitor specializing in leasehold reform.
-Ideally, you should serve notice well before your lease reaches 80 years, as the costs of extending your lease increase significantly once the lease term drops below this threshold.
+Ideally, it would be best to serve notice well before your lease reaches 80 years, as the costs of extending your lease increase significantly once the lease term drops below this threshold.

 Lease Extension Advice

 Both you and your landlord must follow strict procedures and time frames when you wish to extend your lease, assuming you choose to negotiate formally.
-The procedures outlined under the Leasehold Reform, Housing and Urban Development Act 1993 exist to protect your legal rights, but you don’t need to follow the guidelines if you wish to enter informal negotiations, as discussed below.
+The procedures outlined under the Leasehold Reform, Housing and Urban Development Act 1993 exist to protect your legal rights.
+Still, as discussed below, you don’t need to follow the guidelines if you wish to enter informal negotiations.
 The following lease extension advice will help you understand the lease extension process, but we’re only a phone call away if you have any questions.

 Is the Premium payable to the freeholder negotiable?